 During the call, request the following information:

 Are mental health/behavioral health benefits included in that coverage?

 Is prior authorization and/or a physician referral required to use those benefits?

 Do I have an out-of-network deductible?
 If so, how much of the deductible has been met?

 Do they have specific testing CPT codes that they will cover?
 If so, what percentage do they cover?

 Still feel confused or overwhelmed by the process?
-We’ll be happy to talk by phone to help walk you through your options with us or to refer you to other providers.
+We’ll be happy to talk by phone and walk you through your options with us, or we can refer you to other providers.
 Schedule a free consultation call here to chat with one of our psychologists.